adamalton/django-mass-migration/README.md

 Due to the expectation that migrations maybe be long-running, and just for awesomeness, it provides a web based (rather than terminal based) interface for managing the migrations.

 The actual running of the operations can be done on a "backend" of your choosing, e.g. a task queue.
-A backend for running migration operations on [Djangae](https://gitlab.com/potato-oss/djangae/djangae) and [Glcoudc](https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors/) is bundled with the app.
+A backend for running migration operations on [Djangae](https://gitlab.com/potato-oss/djangae/djangae) with [Glcoudc](https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors/) is bundled with the app.

 Installation